Halloween Special: Scary Online Interview Stories

 Hoarders Buried Alive:

-While I am not suggesting you are in any way a hoarder with a bit of a messy room in view, however, your background is critical.
+While I am not suggesting you are in any way a hoarder with a bit of a messy room in view, your background is critical.
 If your environment is cluttered and disorganized, this will distract the Interviewer and may be misinterpreted as an inability for you to stay organized.
 Keep your background well-ordered and uncluttered.
 Equally strange, however, is an empty background, and you are in front of a blank wall.
-Again, practice your set up with a friend or family member and ask them what they think of your overall background.
+Again, practice your setup with a friend or family member and ask them what they think of your overall background.

-Online interview - Tip 3: Keep your background uncluttered but not empty
+Online interview - Tip 3: Keep your background uncluttered but not empty.

-Finally, I've mentioned this a few times, but I really can't emphasize it enough, you must do a dress rehearsal before the interview with a family member or friend.
-Ask them about sound, lighting, background.
+Finally, I've mentioned this a few times, but I can't emphasize it enough: you must do a dress rehearsal before the interview with a family member or friend.
+Ask them about sound, lighting, and background.
 How is your eye contact?
 How do you look?
 Ask them to be brutally honest.
 As Ben Franklin said, 'If you fail to prepare, you are preparing to fail' and that's very scary, but it doesn't have to be; with some consideration, you could ace the interview if you take the time to test the medium of online interviewing first.